David-Vandensteen/Keymap2Midi/README.md

 # Keymap2Midi

-Use your PC keyboard as a MIDI controller
+Use your PC keyboard as a MIDI controller<br>
 The "analogic" control is manage by digitals pulse
 <br><br>
 for example :<br>